Every clip leaves a receipt. Every likeness claim is signed.

 Ad-platform compliance

-Every clip uploaded to a paid surface carries its own admissible artifact.
-The platform's policy team verifies offline.
+Every clip uploaded to a paid surface carries its own proof, one a court can accept.
+The platform's policy team can check it offline.

 One endpoint.
 One envelope.
 No Hive dependency in your inference path.

-A video generation operator adopts hive-vcr-1 by appending the receipt envelope to the response and exposing a public verification key.
-Hive's countersignature is a sidecar; it does not sit on the critical path.
-If Hive disappears, the operator's receipts remain verifiable against the operator's own key.
+A video generation operator adopts hive-vcr-1 by adding the receipt package to its response and publishing a verification key.
+Hive's signature rides alongside the operator's own, off to the side.
+It never sits on the critical path.
+If Hive goes away, the operator's receipts still check out against the operator's own key.